bdobyns/silver-funicular/php-eb-simple/TechLead.Readme.md

     git add .elasticbeanstalk/saved_configs/mostexcellent.cfg.yml

+Of special interest for a php app might be the settings that get stuffed into the php.ini, found in the `aws:elasticbeanstalk:container:php:phpini:` section.
+It might be useful to turn on display_errors in the test environment, and turn up the memory_limit if you have picked a bigger instance size than t1.micro

 As always, the [Amazon
 documentation](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-configuration-methods-after.html)
 on this matter are lengthy and hard to grok in a single go.

+### Special Config Changes

+The deploy script implements several of the most common configuration edits directly with command line parameters.

+Set the upper and lower bound of the number of instances in the auto-scaling-group with

+    ./deploy.sh env scale min  max

+Set the count (both upper and lower bound) of the number of instances in the auto-scaling-group with

+    ./deploy.sh env count n

+Set the "cooldown" period for the auto-scaling-group (how long after the last change (add or remove an instance) before it permits another) in minutes.

+    ./deploy.sh env cooldown n

+Set the instance type for the auto-scaling-group (this will re-deploy all the instances.  ouch.)

+    ./deploy.sh env itype m3.medium

+Open up the ./deploy.sh script and you can see all of these are trivially implemented with editconfig, and it's easy to add more.

 ### Applications With Bad Hygiene